BenhamOT/BenhamOT.github.io/docs/_posts/2023-03-20-ml-on-edge-devices.md

 just look at where we are now with generative models, and in the 3 years since the original open-source model was developed there had been many advances made in terms of model architectures and efficiency.

-When deploying ML onto an edge device, there is a trade-off between model performance (how good the model is at its job) and device performance.
+> When deploying ML onto an edge device, there is a trade-off between model performance (how good the model is at its job) and device performance.
 Generally, larger models with more parameters are more likely to be better at whatever they're trained to do, given sufficient training data.
-However, embedding large models over a certain size, in terms of parameters, onto edge devices is challenging, because of hardware limitations such as compute power and battery life.
+However, embedding large models over a certain size, in terms of parameters, onto edge devices is challenging.
+This is down to hardware limitations such as compute power, memory and battery life.
 This is likely to be an interesting conundrum faced by people trying to embed large language models and other generative models onto edge devices.

 Fortunately, at the time of development, several model architectures had been purposely designed